BohdanHM/Git_TravisCI_Docker_DockerHub/README.md

 ### TEST TASK

-Every push into GitHUB must  run trigger Travis CI which must run compilation of the docker image  and push it into the DockerHub.
+Every push into GitHUB must  run trigger Travis CI which must run compilation of the docker image (zabbix server) and push it into the DockerHub.

 **How to do:**